pedropark99/learning-projs/src/web-socket/README.md

 # Web Sockets in C

 This folder contain some very simple examples I developed of Web Sockets in C.
-Here, I am using web sockets as a HTTP server (i.e. a server that responds to income connections with HTTP responses).
+Here, I am using web sockets as a very basic HTTP server (i.e. a server that responds to income connections with HTTP responses).

 This small project uses CMake to build, so, if ou want to build this project in our machine, run these commands: